ANSEL ADAMS WILDERNESS

 When I read this passage by John Muir, put into stanza by Gary Snyder, I needed to know more about the mountain in reference, Mt.
 Ritter.
 A quick Google search revealed a jagged cone with a steep north face and I was hooked.
 If you’ve ever skied at Mammoth or seen a video shot there, Mt.
-Ritter and its adjacent neighbor Banner Peak are the unmistakable rulers of the Ritter Range along with the Minarets.
-Ritter is the highest at 13,143', Banner a close second at 12,945.
+Ritter and its adjacent neighbor, Banner Peak, are the unmistakable rulers of the skyline.
+They, along with the Minarets make up much of the Ritter Range, a subgroup of the Sierras.

 The Ritter Range is set in the Ansel Adams Wilderness.
-If it’s named after the father of landscape photography, the man responsible for conveying so much beauty of the West to legislators and public on the east coast, sparking conservation and appreciation, it must be a sweet spot.
+With a namesake like that it must be a picturesque area.
 Having such an impressive mountain resting among such splendor, I couldn’t resist and planned a trip for Columbus Day Weekend.
 The idea was to backpack to Ediza Lake, camp the night and summit Banner Peak and Mt.
 Ritter together.

 “Have you heard of it?” he asked.